-The Pediatric Neuro-Oncology Program is strongly supported by two of Johns Hopkins All Children's Hospital's four institutes–the Cancer & Blood Disorders Institute and the Institute for Brain Protection Sciences.
+The pediatric Neuro-Oncology Program is strongly supported by Johns Hopkins All Children's Cancer & Blood Disorders Institute and the Institute for Brain Protection Sciences.
 Specialists in both institutes work closely together to discuss patient care and clinical trial status, with neuro-oncology tumor boards held weekly and molecular tumor boards held monthly.

-All faculty in the Pediatric Neuro-Oncology Program are board-certified in their specialties, have grant funding track records, and prior experience as investigators in clinical trials and cohort studies.
-Stacie Stapleton, M.D., director of pediatric neuro-oncology at Johns Hopkins All Children’s Hospital, has been principal investigator (PI) on 10 investigator-initiated studies and has more than $500,000 total grant funding.
-The Pediatric Neuro-Oncology Program benefits from being the only pediatric affiliate of the H. Lee Moffitt Cancer Center & Research Institute, the only National Cancer Institute-designated Comprehensive Cancer Center in Florida.
+The Johns Hopkins All Children’s neuro-oncology faculty are board-certified in their specialties, have grant funding track records and prior experience as investigators in clinical trials and cohort studies.
+Stacie Stapleton, M.D., director of pediatric neuro-oncology at Johns Hopkins All Children’s Hospital, has been principal investigator on multiple investigator-initiated studies and has numerous grant funds.
+In addition to our comprehensive team of experts, the Neuro-Oncology Program benefits from being an affiliate of the H. Lee Moffitt Cancer Center & Research Institute.

-Johns Hopkins All Children's Hospital is a member of multiple consortiums and participates in studies pertaining to patients with central nervous system tumors.
-We have worked with several other multi-institutional consortiums by opening early-phase studies at our institution including:
+Johns Hopkins All Children's Hospital is a member of multiple consortiums and participates in multi-site studies pertaining to patients with central nervous system tumors.
+We have worked with several other multi-institutional consortiums by opening early-phase studies at our institution, including:

 - Neuroblastoma and Medulloblastoma Translational Research Consortium

 Learn more about research studies at Johns Hopkins All Children’s Hospital>>